tyntec/api-samples/sms-integrations/mews/README.md

 ```
 npm start
 ```
+3. Register the public URL as your SMS webhook.
-3. Check-in a reservation in Mews.
+4. Check-in a reservation in Mews.
+5. Check your mobile phone for an incoming SMS.
+6. Send an SMS with an appropriate text to your tyntec SMS number.
-4. Voilà!
+7. Voilà!